sscheib/ansible-role-public_key_infrastructure/README.md

 Signing Requests (CSR).

-A typical scenario would be to have a Root CA and multiple Intermediate CAs: root.ca.example.com
+A typical scenario would be to have a Root CA and multiple Intermediate CAs:
+  - root.ca.example.com
     - intermediate1.ca.example.com
     - intermediate2.ca.example.com
     - intermediate3.ca.example.com

 With this role you can create multiple Root CAs with each of them "having" multiple Intermediate CAs.

 This role is slightly different from my other roles, as I assert that the variables are defined properly when including the tasks to create either the Root CAs or the
 Intermediate CAs.
 Further, there are *no* defaults set for the CAs.
 Everything *has to be defined*.
 This is done on purpose to ensure that the role is understood before
 "randomly" creating CAs.
 Of course, an extensive example is included in this README.

+Once you setup your PKI, you can make use my role [`generate_ssl_key_pairs`](https://github.com/sscheib/ansible-role-generate_ssl_key_pairs) to create and sign certificates, which are then distributed to the managed nodes.

 Requirements
 ------------